Greater Austin: 20th century

 In the early 20th century the Texas Oil Boom took hold creating tremendous economic opportunities in Southeast Texas and North Texas.
 The growth generated by this boom largely passed by Austin at first, with the city slipping from 4th largest to 10th largest in Texas between 1880 and 1920.
 Bastrop, however, became a significant center for oil drilling and coal mining in the early-to-mid-20th century.
 San Marcos, and some other communities, established significant manufacturing operations during the world wars substantially diversifying their economies.

 Beginning in the 1920s and 1930s, Austin launched a series of civic development and beautification projects that created much of the city's infrastructure and parks.
 In addition, the state legislature established the Lower Colorado River Authority that, along with the City of Austin, created the system of dams along the Colorado River that formed the Highland Lakes.
 These projects were enabled in large part by the fact that Austin received more Depression era relief funds than any other Texas city.

 During the mid- and later 20th century, Austin became firmly established as the major metropolitan center of what is now Greater Austin.
 Communities such as Round Rock, Georgetown, and San Marcos increasingly became attractive bedroom communities for Austin, even as each of these communities has maintained its own economic core as well.
-In the late 20th century, the face of the Austin community was changing rapidly.
+In the late 20th century, the face of the Austin community was changing very rapidly.